nosqlbench/nosqlbench/driver-http/src/main/resources/http.md

   against the string form of a status code.
 If any characters other than digits spaces and commas are found in this value, then it is taken as a regex.
 If this is not provided, then any status code which is >=200 and <300 is considered valid.
 - **ok-body** - An optional regex pattern which will be applied to the body to verify that it is a valid response.
 If this is not provided, then content bodies are read, but any content is considered valid.

 Any other statement parameter which is capitalized is taken as a request header.
 If additional fields are provided which are not included in the above list, or which are not capitalized, then an error is thrown.

 ## Error Handling & Retries

+By default, a request which encounters an exception is retried up to 10 times.
+If you want to change this, set another value to the `retries=` activity parameters.

-Presently, no determination is made about whether or not an errored response *should* be retryable.
+Presently, no determination is made about whether or not an errored response *should* be retryable, but it is possible to configure this if you have a specific exception type that indicates a retryable operation.

-More contextual error handling may be added in a future version.
+The HTTP driver is the first NB driver to include a completely configurable error handler chain.
+This is explained in the `error-handling` topic.
+By default, the HTTP activity's error handler is wired to stop the activity for any error encountered.
+For more details see the `error-handling` topic.

 ## SSL Support

 SSL should work for any basic client request that doesn't need custom SSL configuration.
 If needed, more configurable SSL support will be added.

 ## Client Behavior